Volunteer Appreciation and Recruiting Social

 The Ace Mentoring curriculum includes instruction as much as mentorship.
 We use group exercises and simple architectural design projects as a vehicle for discussion of the professions and trades that make up the work force of the construction industry.
 The ACE program also includes field trips to construction sites and presentations made by a variety of experts related to the ACE fields.
 While our students volunteer to come to our sessions, they still need thoughtful direction and enthusiastic prompting to accomplish our basic goal of introducing them to the career opportunities available in ACE.

 The ACE Curriculum Committee provides a comprehensive calendar of activities for the full 18 sessions that run from mid-October to mid-March.
-A detailed agenda is created for class sessions held on Wednesdays from 4:00-6:00 PM.
+A detailed agenda is created for class sessions held on Tuesday or Wednesday afternoons.
 Materials and supplies are provided for all students.
 Mentors work with 2 or 3 professional colleagues with teams of from 4 to 6 students.
 An experienced mentor is assigned as a Team Leader, and is responsible for taking attendance and distributing supplies for that day’s activities.
 Each Mentor/Student team stays together for the entire 18 weeks if possible.
 In this way a real mentorship atmosphere can be developed.
 Mentors are encouraged to connect to one or two students in their team and maintain contact with them via email concerning upcoming events, or homework assignments.
 Mentors are expected to spend a limited amount of time preparing for class sessions by reading the projects in advance and contacting the Curriculum Committee with any questions.

 Just as Mentors have spent a day at work prior to the sessions, so too have the students spent a full day at school.
 As such, the program attempts to keep students engaged and excited about the various disciplines being discussed, and not load the session with detailed lectures.
 Only through Mentor enthusiasm is this possible.